Shmayro/dockerify-android/README.md

 - **Docker Integration:** Easily deploy the Android emulator within a Docker container.
 - **Easy Setup:** Simple Docker commands to build and run the emulator.
 - **Supervisor Management:** Manages emulator processes with Supervisor for reliability.
+- **Unified Container Logs:** All emulator and boot logs are redirected to Docker's standard log system.

 ## 🛠️ **Prerequisites**